 Lazy F offers the only ACA Accredited Day Camps in Kittitas County.
 You can read more about ACA Accredidation below

 Our program is outdoor-focused.
 Your camper will spend about 70-80% of their time here with their peers in the outdoors.
 Situated in the Manastash Canyon, we can offer your camper the outdoor experiences that are frequently missing from modern life – playing in the creek, chasing frogs by the pond, running through the meadows hidden in our forest – as well as classic camp games and activities.

-- Registration: Registration is open.
-The program is broken down into 11 week-long sessions.
+- Registration: The program is broken down into 8 week-long sessions.
 You can register your camper for as many or as few weeks as you like.
 If you intend to have your camper with us for the whole summer, we encourage you to register as soon as possible as we cannot guarantee spots.
 We use the online registration platform Campbrain.

 - Financial Aid: We understand that a summer camp experience can be a big expense.
 We want to do our part to make it affordable.
 The financial aid application is an optional part of registration.
-If you would like to apply for financial aid, follow the registration process until you see the Financial Aid Application form.
+If you would like to apply for financial aid or an extended payment plan, follow the registration process until you see the Financial Aid Application form.
 Complete it and follow the directions provided in the form.

 - Food: As a part of the registration fee, we provide campers breakfast, lunch, a morning snack, and an afternoon snack.
 We are happy to accommodate your camper’s dietary restrictions.

 - Transportation: We are offering transportation from Morgan Middle School this summer.
 Transportation is currently included in registration for day camp.
 If you would like to opt out of bussing please do so during registration, or contact us at [email protected].
 We are not offering pro-rate rates for bussing.

 American Camp Association accreditation is the best indicator of a camp’s commitment to safety, experiential education practices, and growth-oriented programming.